This Is Us Recap: The Head and the Heart

 This Is Us

 Raise your hand if you are thankful that the return of This Is Us wasn’t some weepfest like the trio of episodes detailing Jack’s death and funeral that we were left with last month.
 Wasn’t it a relief to see Jack alive and well and making us all feel inadequate?
-Don’t get me wrong, lighter fare for This Is Us is still emotionally exhausting, but like, in a fun and hopeful way!
+Don’t get me wrong, lighter fare for This Is Us is still emotionally exhausting, but, like, in a fun and hopeful way!

-It is a given that when the Big Three roll into Las Vegas for Kate and Toby’s bachelorette and bachelor parties that, sure, there will be glitz and glam and Magic Mike Live, but there will also drama and tears.
+It is a given that when the Big Three roll into Las Vegas for Kate’s and Toby’s bachelorette and bachelor parties that, sure, there will be glitz and glam and Magic Mike Live, but there will also drama and tears.
 Have you ever met the Pearsons?
 That’s kind of their thing.
 Surprisingly, Toby and Kate are not really pumped for their separate parties — doesn’t a Vegas bachelor party seem very on brand for him? — and they’d rather just hang out with each other.
 Fortunately for them, this weekend in Vegas has very little to do with their impending nuptials.
 (I am not ready for this wedding, whenever it is — just thinking about Kate being walked down the aisle by Kevin and Randall makes me tear up.
 And I think about it a lot.)
 Instead, this weekend is about a whole slew of other drama.

 Let’s start with Kate.
 First of all, Madison is planning the entire bachelorette party, so who knows how it is going to go down.
-(Madison has been spending a lot of time at Kate and Toby’s pace and Toby dislikes her very, very much.
+(Madison has been spending a lot of time at Kate and Toby’s place and Toby dislikes her very, very much.
 In turn, this makes me like Madison all the more.
 Also, calling Toby “Toblerone” is hilarious.)
 But mostly, Kate is worried about having her sister-in-law Beth as one of her party guests.
 According to Kate, she barely knows Beth and it’ll be super awkward.
 This is not the impression I had of Kate and Beth’s relationship up until this point, but okay, show.

 As it turns out, Kate was right to worry about Beth, but not because of their relationship — because of Beth and Randall’s.
 America’s favorite married couple is having a tough time.
 When Deja showed up at their door, it was because she needed $89.34 in cash to pay the gas bill so that she could get her and her mother’s heat back on.
 Since then, Randall has been obsessed with making sure Deja is okay.
 He waits by the phone just in case she calls.
 He wants to cancel the Vegas trip just in case she shows up at their house in need of help.
 But Beth will have none of it.
 She needs a weekend off — a night, even.
 Ya girl needs to let loose.

 While heading into Vegas, the tension devolves into a big argument about how Beth is always the head and Randall is always the heart in the relationship.
 Randall is all emotion and passion.
 Beth is rational and, as Randall regrettably puts it, she is able to detach herself from emotional things, like Deja.
 He says he means it as a compliment, but it doesn’t look like Beth is taking it as one.
-Especially when she meets up with the girls and starts chugging liquor out of the bottle and getting up on stage at Magic Mike Live.
+Especially when she meets up with the girls and starts chugging liquor out of the bottle and getting up onstage at Magic Mike Live.

 When Randall gets an off-putting call from Deja during dinner — she’s cagey and Randall can tell something is just not right — he walks into Magic Mike Live just in time to see Beth surrounded by “greasy man meat.”
 The head and the heart argument begins again, but this time Kate is there to try and talk Randall and Beth down.
-It goes about as well as one would expect an attempt by an outsider to diffuse a marital spat whilst wearing sequins and surrounded by bare-chested men would go — so, not well.
+It goes about as well as one would expect an attempt by an outsider to defuse a marital spat while wearing sequins and surrounded by bare-chested men would go — so, not well.

 Beth tells Kate to mind her own business because this isn’t a “Big Three Moment,” and then reminds Kate that Randall is her husband.
 Kate doesn’t need to be reminded, because Randall has made it perfectly clear that Beth is more important than Kate.
 The sentiment seemingly comes out of nowhere.
 Again, were we ever led to believe that Kate and Beth were anything but friendly?